010-010/bananian/README.md

 but **WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.
 See the GNU General Public License for more details.

+Packages included in this distribution have different licenses.
+Please see the [LICENSE.notice.md](./LICENSE.notice.md) file,
+<https://www.debian.org/legal/licenses/> and the copyright files of the
+packages (usually found at `/usr/share/doc/<package>/copyright` on the installed system) more information